danforthcenter/panvaR/README.md

 # Dependencies

+While PanvaR uses R to visualize and combine data, it relies on some utilities that are not available on all operating systems.
+Consequently, we are not supporting Windows operating systems at this time.

 ## Non-R Dependencies

 `panvaR` is an R package that also relies on several external, command-line bioinformatics tools to function correctly.
 These tools must be installed and available in your system's `PATH`.